aetheric-oss/svc-storage/docs/sdd.md

 ### Field schema for settings

 Certain resources may possess settings that are not classified as properties defining the resource itself; instead, they are settings that can undergo frequent changes, possibly on a daily or even faster basis.
 These settings will be stored in a separate table to enhance caching mechanisms.
-This optimization will be applied at both the database engine level as within the Arrow services responsible for offering and accessing these settings.
+This optimization will be applied at both the database engine level as within the Realm services responsible for offering and accessing these settings.
 A generic data model facilitates the straightforward management of these fields within both the code and the database itself.

 The `field` table provides information about the type of field.
 This allows for proper input validation.
 If a field is of the `integer` type, a min and or max value can be configured.
 In addition, regular expressions can be defined to allow for specific input validation (eg; `email` or `postal codes` inputs).
 The `value_length_min` and `value_length_max` columns can be used to provide a minimum or maximum length of the input text.